The Ensign Group (ENSG) Updates FY 2018 Earnings Guidance

-The Ensign Group (NASDAQ:ENSG) updated its FY 2018 earnings guidance on Wednesday.
+The Ensign Group (NASDAQ:ENSG) issued an update on its FY 2018 earnings guidance on Wednesday morning.
 The company provided earnings per share guidance of $1.83-1.88 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $1.85.
 The Ensign Group also updated its FY18 guidance to $1.83-1.88 EPS.

-Several equities analysts recently issued reports on the stock.
-BidaskClub cut shares of The Ensign Group from a strong-buy rating to a buy rating in a research note on Wednesday, August 1st.
-Zacks Investment Research upgraded shares of The Ensign Group from a hold rating to a buy rating and set a $41.00 target price for the company in a research note on Wednesday, October 3rd.
-Cantor Fitzgerald reiterated a buy rating and issued a $42.00 target price on shares of The Ensign Group in a research note on Monday, July 30th.
-Stifel Nicolaus set a $34.00 target price on shares of The Ensign Group and gave the company a hold rating in a research note on Thursday, August 16th.
-Finally, ValuEngine cut shares of The Ensign Group from a strong-buy rating to a buy rating in a research note on Friday, August 3rd.
-Two equities research analysts have rated the stock with a hold rating and eight have assigned a buy rating to the company.
-The stock has an average rating of Buy and a consensus price target of $38.00.
+The Ensign Group (NASDAQ:ENSG) last issued its quarterly earnings data on Wednesday, October 31st.
+The company reported $0.46 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.45 by $0.01.
+The business had revenue of $522.21 million during the quarter, compared to analyst estimates of $506.14 million.
+The Ensign Group had a net margin of 3.61% and a return on equity of 15.61%.
+The firm’s quarterly revenue was up 10.7% on a year-over-year basis.
+During the same quarter last year, the business earned $0.28 EPS.
+As a group, research analysts anticipate that The Ensign Group will post 1.71 earnings per share for the current fiscal year.

-The business also recently disclosed a quarterly dividend, which was paid on Wednesday, October 31st.
-Shareholders of record on Sunday, September 30th were given a dividend of $0.045 per share.
-This represents a $0.18 dividend on an annualized basis and a yield of 0.41%.
-The ex-dividend date of this dividend was Thursday, September 27th.
-The Ensign Group’s dividend payout ratio is presently 15.00%.
+ENSG has been the subject of a number of research reports.
+BidaskClub lowered shares of The Ensign Group from a strong-buy rating to a buy rating in a report on Friday, September 7th.
+Zacks Investment Research lowered shares of The Ensign Group from a buy rating to a hold rating in a report on Wednesday, August 22nd.
+Stephens reiterated a buy rating and issued a $41.00 price objective on shares of The Ensign Group in a report on Sunday, August 5th.
+SunTrust Banks reiterated a buy rating and issued a $41.00 price objective on shares of The Ensign Group in a report on Friday, August 3rd.
+Finally, Stifel Nicolaus set a $34.00 price objective on shares of The Ensign Group and gave the company a hold rating in a report on Thursday, August 16th.
+Two investment analysts have rated the stock with a hold rating and eight have given a buy rating to the stock.
+The Ensign Group has a consensus rating of Buy and an average price target of $38.00.

-In other news, VP Beverly B. Wittekind sold 18,166 shares of the stock in a transaction dated Thursday, November 1st.
-The shares were sold at an average price of $41.51, for a total value of $754,070.66.
-Following the completion of the sale, the vice president now directly owns 53,816 shares in the company, valued at $2,233,902.16.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through this link.
-Also, VP Beverly B. Wittekind sold 5,000 shares of the stock in a transaction dated Tuesday, October 16th.
-The shares were sold at an average price of $38.61, for a total transaction of $193,050.00.
-Following the completion of the sale, the vice president now owns 55,984 shares of the company’s stock, valued at $2,161,542.24.
+In other The Ensign Group news, VP Beverly B. Wittekind sold 18,166 shares of the firm’s stock in a transaction that occurred on Thursday, November 1st.
+The shares were sold at an average price of $41.51, for a total transaction of $754,070.66.
+Following the completion of the transaction, the vice president now owns 53,816 shares in the company, valued at approximately $2,233,902.16.
+The transaction was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
+Also, CFO Suzanne D. Snapper sold 47,039 shares of the firm’s stock in a transaction that occurred on Friday, August 24th.
+The stock was sold at an average price of $38.25, for a total transaction of $1,799,241.75.
+Following the transaction, the chief financial officer now owns 159,561 shares of the company’s stock, valued at approximately $6,103,208.25.
 The disclosure for this sale can be found here.
-Insiders have sold 75,933 shares of company stock valued at $2,968,346 over the last 90 days.
-6.00% of the stock is currently owned by company insiders.
+In the last 90 days, insiders have sold 75,933 shares of company stock valued at $2,968,346.
+Company insiders own 6.00% of the company’s stock.

 The Ensign Group, Inc provides health care services in the post-acute care continuum and other ancillary businesses in the United States.
 It operates through three segments: Transitional and Skilled Services; Assisted and Independent Living Services; and Home Health and Hospice Services.
 The Transitional and Skilled Services segment offers a range of medical, nursing, rehabilitative, and pharmacy services, as well as routine services, including daily dietary, social, and recreational services to Medicaid, private pay, managed care, and Medicare payors.